 Badass Normal: Deconstructed.
 Even though he is more than able to make up for his lack of power by his intelligence, he doesn't take well to be a muggle in a business where almost everyone has powers.
 As a result, reminding him he doesn't have one often serves as his Berserk Button.

-Bad Boss: he is quite abusive to everyone in his company, willing to force them to work longer, insult them and sometimes threaten them with weapons.
+Mean Boss: He is quite abusive to everyone in his company, willing to force them to work longer, insult them and sometimes threaten them with weapons.
 Caleb actually hates him for this reason.
-Still, he is rather moderate compared to other bad bosses in this serie.
+Still, he is rather moderate compared to other mean bosses in this series.

-Belligerent Sexual Tension: Damien once invoked this trope by strongly hinting there was one between her and Caleb.
-While the animosity between the two has often been used as a running gag, it has never been confirmed there was anything beside dislike between them (though you got to wonder how she is able to say the size of his penis in "Once Again With Evil").
-In season 4, she describes their relationship as a "Hate-Hate relationship" to alternate Caleb.
+Damien once invoked this trope by strongly hinting there was one between her and Caleb.
+While the animosity between the two has often been used as a running gag, it has never been confirmed there was anything beside dislike between them (though you got to wonder how she is able to say the size of his penis in "Once Again with Devil").
+In season 4, she describes their relationship as a "Hate-Hate relationship" to Alternate Caleb.

 Book Dumb: She is not completely dumb, but she still lacks any understanding of maths and complex schemes.

 Grand Theft Me: Attempts this on Carla but is stopped.
-Succeeds it on Gladys in the season 4 finale.
+Succeeds with Gladys in the season 4 finale.

-Killed Off for Real: Played with: His body is destroyed in season 4, but both his personnalities are separated and survived...
-Only for Dr Parker to be accidentally killed again by Hippolyte, while his Damian personna Came Back Wrong before being killed too in the finale.
+Killed Off for Real: Played with: His body is destroyed in season 4, but both his personalities are separated and survive... only for Dr. Parker to be accidentally killed again by Hippolyte, while his Damien persona Came Back Wrong before being killed too in the finale.

-Manipulative Bastard: the Damian personna in the season 4 finale; he successively took advantage on Nadege's trauma to use her as a temporary slave to bring him Gladys' body, and then uses his mental powers to "convince" Cindy and Alternate Hippolyte to fight by his side, taking advantage on their feelings for Alternate Caleb and Carla, respectively.
+Manipulative Bastard: The Damien persona in the season 4 finale; he successively took advantage of Nadège's trauma to use her as a temporary slave to bring him Gladys's body, and then uses his mental powers to "convince" Cindy and Alternate Hippolyte to fight by his side, taking advantage of their feelings for Alternate Caleb and Carla, respectively.

 The Chessmaster: They put a scheme in place from season 1 to 2 in order to take over the Flander's Company.